openconfig/models-ci/README.md

-`cmd_gen` also creates and stores information inside the `/workspace/user-config` directory, which contain user flags passed to `cmd_gen` that controls the remaining CI steps.
+`cmd_gen` also creates and stores information inside the `/workspace/user-config` directory, which contain user flags passed to `cmd_gen` that controls the remaining CI steps, so that the steps after `cmd_gen` in the cloudbuild.yaml are configurable through the `cmd_gen` step, and not require detailed understanding from the user.

 ### 2 Validator Script Execution